potatosalad775/eqTrainer/README.md

 ## Donation

 If you like this project, please consider donating!
-It will help me purchase an used Mac to add support for iOS and MacOS.

 [PayPal(Global)][PAYPAL] / [Toss(Korean)][TOSS]